fiskaltrust/portal-manual-doc/doc/handbook-general/shop.md

 ### Products

-Under the section "Products" you will find all products offered by us.
+Under the section _Products_ you will find all products offered by us.
 Here you can put the selected products into the shopping cart.

 ![Products](images/Shop/Products/001.png)
 Products